Kron4ek/wine-portable-executable/README.md

 It's important to install both 32-bit and 64-bit versions of required libraries.

+**GLIBC 2.27** or newer is required as the Runtime is a libraries from Ubuntu 18.04.

 ---

 ## How to use portable Wine executables